 It is predominantly a two- lane, two-way road traversing rural and semi-urban environments, providing access to southern coastal communities and Kangaroo Island.

 This road carries significant traffic between Adelaide and the tourist centres to the south and is a major commuter route for the rapidly expanding residential area of Aldinga.

-The Duplication will also help to grow tourism in the southern region by making the Fleurieu Peninsula and its wine regions, walking trails, restaurants and southern beaches more accessible to tourists, providing for more economic development opportunities.
+The duplication will assist tourism growth in the southern region by making the Fleurieu Peninsula and its wine regions, walking trails, restaurants and southern beaches more accessible, providing for more economic development opportunities.

 What will it cost

 $305 million has been allocated for Stage 1 of the project.
 This includes $2M for a planning study for Stages 1 and 2.
 Stage 2 of the project is unfunded.

 To download a copy of the map click here [PDF,271KB]